 New this year (2017) we’ll be adding a Lunt 152 solar scope to the SA Casby observing platform.
 This scope, in addition to the Herschel Wedge for solar observing, will make this one of the best solar observing platforms available.

 – In addition to the main telescope platforms mentioned above, Onan Observatory also has portable equipment for MAS members and guests to use, which include: A Coronado PST solar viewing telescope, Coronado binoculars equipped with white light solar filters, 15 x 80 binoculars on a parallelogram mount for the ultimate wide field experience.

-Total observatory attendance at public, special and other events in 2016 with an estimated attendance of 3680 visitors.
+Total observatory attendance at public, special and other events in 2018 with an estimated attendance of 4182.

 Attendance from past years